DanielTisue/Application-Deployement_DigitalOcean.I/Deploy-readMe.md

 # Application Deployment - Digital Ocean: Part I
-This is a short introduction into the first steps of deploying a NodeJs, Express, EJS, MongoDB application to Digital Ocean.
+This is an introduction into the first steps of deploying a NodeJs, Express, EJS, MongoDB application to Digital Ocean.

 ### Preface
 Digital Ocean is a paid platform starting from about 5$ monthly*.
 This platform gives the deveolper a wide range of customization options.
-I've personally searched wide and far to find options that will best suit usage and budget.
-The conclusion I cam to is, currently, there isn't san efficient to host a site as a professional product whilst having an SSL certificate without paying anything at all.
-Please be awarem, however, that there are methods depending on the type of site and you or you're clients needs.
+I've personally searched far and wide to find options that will best suit usage and budget.
+The conclusion I came to is, currently, there isn't an effective or efficient way to host a site as a professional product without paying something.
+Specifically, I needed to host this site as a finished product maing it had to have an SSL certificate, be hosted, and have a custome domain.
+This was what I found to be the best option after countless hours of video watching and other research.
+Please be aware, however, that there are other methods depending on the type of site as well as opother options that best suit you or you're clients needs.

+*This was written early 2021.
+Prices may vary or change.

 ### Intro
 In this tut we will go through Part I of a step-by-step guide on how to properly deploy a node-express app using mongoDB to Digital Ocean.